WHAT HAPPENS IF I VIOLATE MY ARD PROBATION IN PENNSYLVANIA?

 HOW THE ZUCKERMAN LAW FIRM CAN HELP THOSE FACING AN ARD PROBATION VIOLATION OR REVOCATION FROM THE ARD PROGRAM

-It may be possible to avoid a probation violation.
+It may be possible to avoid getting kicked out of the ARD program.
 If you were already revoked from ARD, it may be possible to get you back into the program.
 If you are facing an ARD Probation Violation in Allegheny County and Western Pennsylvania, contact the Zuckerman Law Firm immediately at 412-447-5580 to schedule a free telephone consultation.

 The Zuckerman Law Firm has helped clients under the following scenarios:

 Successful extensions of probation to allow further time to comply with conditions;